Skip to content

 For stage rally, the standards are Richard Burns Rally via the RallySimFans (RSF) mod, EA Sports WRC, and Dirt Rally 2.0.
 See the rally page for the breakdown.

 A mid GPU like an RTX 3060 or 3080 runs every current sim fine; triple screens or a 180 Hz panel raise the bar.
-If you’re set on a console, GT7 is the only full native PS5 sim besides ACC — don’t buy a console expecting the PC catalog.
+If you’re set on a console, GT7 and ACC are the mainstays, with Project Motor Racing and Rennsport now alongside them since late 2025, but don’t buy a console expecting the PC catalog.

-Section titled “Pick by budget”- Cheapest to try: iRacing, despite its reputation.
-The subscription is the cheap part — the FIA/iRacing promo (sign up through your national FIA Member Club via fia.com/iRacing) gets new accounts a year plus the FIA F4 car free or heavily discounted, depending on which club you go through.
+• Cheapest to try. iRacing.
+The subscription is the cheap part: the FIA/iRacing promo (sign up through your national FIA Member Club via fia.com/iRacing) gets new accounts a year plus the FIA F4 car free or heavily discounted, depending on which club you go through.
 The expense is buying à la carte cars ($11.95 each) and tracks ($11.95–$14.95) over time.

 Frequently asked questions